3.1.1 Looked After Children Procedure

 Role of the Designated Nurse: The Designated Nurse for Looked after Children is a senior nurse who, together with the Designated Doctor for looked after children, has strategic responsibility for promoting quality health care for children looked after by the local authority.

-The role involves working with partners in the Clinical Commissioning Group, Children and Young People's Service and the voluntary sector to develop and implement a strategy to improve the health and well-being of this group.
+The role involves working with partners in the Clinical Commissioning Group, Children's Social Care and the voluntary sector to develop and implement a strategy to improve the health and well-being of this group.

 Work includes developing and implementing a training strategy, supporting health visitors and school nurses who are undertaking statutory health assessments.